0 Part Course |

 • The Z score and its use in identifying potential corporate failure

-• Case Study: Review of a corporate case study’s financial statements whereby delegates will review the identify key EWS risks associated with the company going forward.
+• Case Study: Review of a corporate case study’s financial statements.
+Delegates will review and identify key EWS risks associated with the company going forward.

 • The importance of good working capital management